Detection of phonon helicity in nonchiral crystals with Raman scattering: Signatures of phonon helicity in Raman scattering

 The form of the Raman tensor in BaMnSb$_2$ can be determined from group theory \cite{loudon2001raman}.
 The point group of BaMnSb$_2$ is $C_{2v}$.
 Accordingly, the Raman tensors for the ${\bf q}=0$ phonon modes $A_1$ and $B_1$ have the form

 where $a$, $b$, $c$, $d$ are coefficients related to the intrinsic properties of the crystal~\footnote{The Raman tensors in Eq. (\ref{eq:ramantensor}) differ by convention from those of Ref. \cite{loudon2001raman}, because in our case the $C_2$ axis is along $x$ (as opposed to $z$).}.
 In general, these coefficients are complex numbers, due for example to the nonzero imaginary part of the dielectric function \cite{strach1998determination}.
 Complex phases of the Raman coefficients have been recently observed in low-symmetry 2D materials \cite{ribeiro2015unusual, resende2020origin, han2022complex}.
+The symmetric matrix structure of ${\bf R}_B$ in Eq.~(\ref{eq:ramantensor}) is an approximation, justified when the effect of the phonon frequency in the Raman tensor elements is negligible, i.e. far from resonant conditions (see App. \ref{sec:appB}).

 In the presence of $\Sigma_{AB}$, the $A_1$ and $B_1$ modes get mixed.
-For pseudo-gauge field type of electron-phonon coupling, we have $\Sigma_{BA}=\Sigma_{AB}^*$ (see App.
-A).
+For pseudo-gauge field type of electron-phonon coupling, we have $\Sigma_{BA}=\Sigma_{AB}^*$ (see App. \ref{sec:app}).
 From now on, we will restrict ourselves to this case.
 Accordingly, the $2\times 2$ matrix in Eq.~(\ref{eq:S_ph}) is hermitian and the normal coordinates for the hybridized modes (hereafter denoted as $+$ and $-$) are